adulbrich/cs-capstone-handbook/src/content/docs/project-evaluation/rubrics.md

 80     | Design is adequate and implementation is functional.
 Deployment is successful but may have some issues.
 70     | Basic design and implementation.
 Deployment is functional but with notable issues.
 50     | Minimal design and incomplete implementation.
 Deployment is problematic or incomplete.

+We use the term "deployment" very loosely here.
+If you have a research project, this means that your code or artifacts are well-documented (think reusable/reproducible).
+If you have a FOSS project, it means your patches include all the necessary changes (incl. to documentation) and successfully works within the existing codebase with no regression.

 ## Verification and Validation